Butler High School (New Jersey): History

 Students from Butler had been sent to attend high school in Paterson before Butler High School was opened in 1903.
-From the time the school opened, the school served students from a 200 sqmi area that included Jefferson Township, Kinnelon, Pequannock Township and Riverdale in Morris County, and Bloomingdale, Ringwood, Wanaque and West Milford in Passaic County until they built their own schools or established alternate arrangements with other school districts.
+From the time the school opened, the school served students from a 200 sqmi area that included Jefferson Township, Kinnelon, Pequannock Township and Riverdale in Morris County, and Bloomingdale, Pompton Lakes, Ringwood, Wanaque and West Milford in Passaic County until they built their own schools or established alternate arrangements with other school districts.

+Pompton Lakes withdrew in 1933 to open their high school.
 In September 1954, the Butler district notified its eight sending communities that growing enrollment of borough residents would mean that there would be no space available at Butler High School and that the local districts serving students from Passaic County communities and Pequannock Township would have to make alternate arrangements by 1958.
 While Pequannock Township, Ringwood and Wanaque met the 1958 deadline, West Milford left four years later, Kinnelon and Riverdale left with the opening of Kinnelon High School in 1962 and Jefferson Township ended their sending relationship with the opening of Jefferson Township High School in 1964.

 The original building occupied by Butler High School was built in the late 1800s and soon expanded with an annex (Still existing, "Annex Building") constructed in 1916.
 The school then doubled its size with an addition parallel to Bartholdi Avenue in the mid 1930s.
 After sections of the original Butler High School facility caught fire in January 1963, with damage focused on the portion of the building constructed in 1897, the school was shut down for renovations.
 The gymnasium was unusable due to water damage caused during the fighting of the fire and physical education classes were held outside for the remainder of the school year.
 Several classrooms in the original 1888 building were also heavily damaged and that building was town down.
 The school day was increased and the freshmen and some sophomores began classes later in the morning.
 Trailers were used for the guidance offices, freeing space in the main building for classrooms.
 The "Art Building" was then built to the left of the original school and opened after 1964.

 The "Art building" (as of 2011): four locker rooms, a gymnasium, cafeteria and kitchen, five bathrooms, nurse's office, athletic director's office, physics lab, forensic science, two art rooms, an English classroom, culinary arts, health room, photo lab, auxiliary gym, and library w/ media center.